 Parameter Explanation Value Time Aggregation Defines how the collected metrics should be aggregated for analysis.
 Average Metric Name The performance metric to monitor and apply scale set actions on.
 Percentage CPU Time grain statistic Defines how the collected metrics in each time grain should be aggregated for analysis.
 Average Operator Operator used to compare the metric data against the threshold.
 Greater than Threshold The percentage that causes the autoscale rule to trigger an action.
 70 Duration The amount of time monitored before the metric and threshold values are compared.
-10 minutes Operation Defines if the scale set should scale up or down when the rule applies and by what increment Increase percent by Instance count The percentage of VM instances should be changed when the rule triggers.
+Does not include cool down period.
+10 minutes Operation Defines if the scale set should scale up or down when the rule applies and by what increment.
+Increase percent by Instance count The percentage of VM instances should be changed when the rule triggers.
 20 Cool down (minutes) The amount of time to wait before the rule is applied again so that the autoscale actions have time to take effect.
 5 minutes

 The following examples show a rule created in the Azure portal that matches these settings:

 On an evening or weekend, your application demand may decrease.
 If this decreased load is consistent over a period of time, you can configure autoscale rules to decrease the number of VM instances in the scale set.
 This scale-in action reduces the cost to run your scale set as you only run the number of instances required to meet the current demand.

 Create a rule that decreases the number of VM instances in a scale set when the average CPU load then drops below 30% over a 10-minute period.
 When the rule triggers, the number of VM instances is decreased by 20%.